westmere7/Adflow/README.md

 ## 🚀 Core Concept: Multi-Canvas Workflow & Link Groups

-The standout feature of RMIT Display Studio is its **Multi-Canvas Orchestration**.
+The standout feature of RMIT Adflow is its **Multi-Canvas Orchestration**.
 Instead of creating and managing separate files for each banner size (e.g. 300x250, 728x90, 160x600), you lay out all sizes side-by-side on an infinite panning workspace.

 To avoid duplicate, manual updates across different canvases, you use **Link Groups**:
 - **Auto-Link Matching Elements**: Pressing **Auto-Link** automatically scans all canvases and groups elements with the same layer name and category/type.
 Toggle **Selected only** to scan and group matches targeting only the currently selected layer.